g1dra/blog/src/data/blog/_2025/wrapper-vs-primitive.md

 explore the reasons behind having two categories of types in Java, how they differ, and scenarios where you'd want to use one over the other.

+Code samples are compatible with Java 25 and can be executed as-is.

 ## What Are Primitives in Java?